Maryland

 How to Pronounce Maryland

 Our model has identified 6 different pronunciations for the name Maryland.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 29.8% confident that Maryland is pronounced as MEH-ree-luhnd.
-The next most likely pronunciation is MEH-ruh-luhnd, at 29.8% confidence.
+Our model is 29.8% confident that Maryland is pronounced as MEH-ruh-luhnd, which has 3 syllables.
+The next most likely pronunciation is MEH-ree-luhnd, at 29.8% confidence, with 3 syllables.

 MEH-ruh-luhnd (3 syllables)